NoName-0815/listener/README.md

 # webhook listener

 This repo is the home of listener.py.
-A program that, once started, will listen for 'create' webhooks for new repositories These webhooks can be coming from github and will, after receiving one of these webhooks, set up protection on the main branch of the new created repo.
+A program that, once started, will listen for 'create' webhooks for new repositories.

+These webhooks are sent from Github and will cause listener.py to set up protection on the main branch of the newly created repo.
 The idea is to have a default minimum set of reviewers for pull requests as well as the review of the code owner.
+The minimum is set to 2 reviewers for now.
+Since this is a hard requirement, it's hard-coded and can't be changed in order to ensure policy enforcement.

 ## PreRequisites